How To Make Money Online Blueprints 2020

 The training course I took was this one; eBay Drop Shipping Guide with No Inventory - Work From Home by David Vu.

 The only part I didn't like was the first section - it's so overhyped.
 People come up talking about how drop-shipping changed their lives dramatically, one after another, and another.
-But from the section 2 onwards it's a real step by step.
+But from section 2 onwards it's a real step by step.
 David introduces tips that I didn't talk about in here.
 Extremely useful free tools.
 How to structure pricing, how to actually list (including image optimization technique) and so on.

 Would I Recommend Drop-Shipping?